christopherobin/mage/docs/walkthrough/Events.md

 ### Sending a broadcast event

 You can send an event to all the users who are currently connected to the application.
-You just have to use the same method, but with null as first parameter instead of the actorId.

 ```javascript
 var gift = {